The Bike-n-Ride season is late May to mid October. We will see you in May 2023!

 BATA offers bus transportation with your bike, so now you can get out and enjoy the trails with BATA's Bike-n-Ride program that allows cyclists to pedal paved trails one way and ride the bus back with their bikes in tow.

-The one-way bike trips are approximately 17 miles between Traverse City and Suttons Bay on the Leelanau Trail and 10 miles point to point from Glen Arbor to Empire (temporarily suspended).
+The one-way bike trips are approximately 17 miles between Traverse City and Suttons Bay on the Leelanau Trail.
 The Bike-n-Ride buses allow for 11 bikes to be transported — at no extra cost.
 The regular bus fare is just $3.00 per person (bikes ride free!) and 50% off for students, seniors, veterans, persons with disibilities, and active military.
 This can either be paid with cash, mobile payment (Journey), or with a BATA FlashFare card.
-Debit/credit cards are not accepted on the bus but can be used in the transfer centers.
+Debit/credit cards are not accepted on the bus but can be used in the transfer centers

 NOTE: Bike-n-Ride is not an express service; the bus will make regular Loop stops.
 This is a first-come, first-served program, so arriving early for a pick-up is recommended.